Skip to content

 6. as a path prefix (same as pathType: Prefix and results in PathSubtree)

-The default is 3.1 the kubernetes ingress mode.
-It can be changed by a startup option to any of the other modes, and the individual ingress rules can also override the default behavior with the zalando.org/skipper-ingress-path-mode annotation.
+The default is 3.1 the Kubernetes ingress mode.
+It can be changed by startup option -kubernetes-path-mode to any of the other modes.
+The individual ingress rules can also override the default behavior with the zalando.org/skipper-ingress-path-mode annotation.
 You can also set for each path rule a different Kubernetes pathType like Prefix and Exact.

 E.g.: